Electric Vehicle Chargers

 The Bottom Line

-• Charging at home is convenient and inexpensive.
+• Public charging in New Mexico averages 38¢/kWhr.
+Charging at home is more convenient and less expensive.

-• There are many Utility, Coop, State, Federal and Manufacturer incentives for home chargers.
+• There are many Utility, Coop, State and Manufacturer incentives for home chargers.
 Check with program FIRST for a list of eligible equipment and what the incentive covers (i.e., product only or product + installation).

 • When buying a used EV, ask about potential charging capacity and connector plug limitations.